Why won't that niggling backache just go away? Find out which signs might mean that you're going into labour.

 What’s a show?

 While you’re pregnant your cervix is sealed by a plug of mucus.
-When birth is imminent the plug comes away and out of your vagina.
+When birth is imminent the plug (also known as a show, or bloody show) releases from your cervix, perhaps with a bit of blood.
 Some women experience a ‘show’ a few days before labour gets going and in some it’s just a few hours before.

 The plug is made of mucus, so it looks jelly-like and may be stained with a bit of blood or be brownish in colour.
 It could come away in one go, or in parts.